 As the online casino industry has matured over the years, the appeal of the bonus offers made to players has tended to decline.
 The wagering requirements have increased and the list of games you are allowed to play when claiming a bonus has decreased.
 The reason for this is twofold: smart gamblers and casino operators unable to perform simple mathematics.
-Players realised that they could sign up, claim a bonus, then grind away on blackjack, video poker, or other low house edge games until the wagering requirements were satisfied and then withdraw whatever was left in their account.
+Years ago players realised that they could sign up, claim a bonus, then grind away on blackjack or video poker, or other low house edge games until the wagering requirements were satisfied and then withdraw whatever was left in their account.
 Mathematically they had en edge over the casinos which meant they made a profit in the long run.

 We have a ranked, sortable, list of the best no deposit bonuses available online here.